 The T-38A is a basic supersonic trainer aircraft and the AT-38B is the lead-in fighter trainer fitted with a centreline weapons station for practice bomb dispenser.
 A programme was implemented to upgrade the T-38A and extend the service life of the aircraft until at least 2020.
 The programme included new avionics and propulsion and new structural elements including the wings.

 The upgraded aircraft is designated T-38C.
 The USAF T-38As were upgraded to T-38C by upgrading the avionics and support systems.
 In May 2008, the USAF temporarily grounded its fleet of the T-38C aircraft, following two fatal crashes in May and April 2008.
 The crashes were found to be unrelated.

 Design of the twin-jet trainer aircraft

-The aircraft is a low wing monoplane with a fuselage of semi-monocoque design constructed mainly of aluminum with steel and titanium.
+The aircraft is a low wing monoplane with a fuselage of semi-monocoque design constructed mainly of aluminium with steel and titanium.
 The cantilever all-metal tail has a hydraulically powered rudder and single piece all moving tail plane.
-The aluminum alloy multispar wings are fitted with heavy metal plate machined skins.
+The aluminium alloy multi-spar wings are fitted with heavy metal plate machined skins.